 Episode two, on the other hand, was fantastic.
 The feature-length episode takes place over one night in one location.
 There is no update on King’s Landing and instead, we watch our favorite characters prepare for their imminent deaths.
-Gendry and Arya finally share a romantic moment, Tormund proves himself to be the best character of them all and Podrick graces us with a song.
+Gendry and Arya finally share a romantic moment, Tormund proves himself yet again to be the best character of them all and Podrick graces us with a song.
 The episode succeeded in reminding us just how important each character is to us and made us all the more anxious to watch the big battle against the White Walkers.

 And wow, what a battle it was.
 “The Long Night” is arguably one of the greatest episodes in TV history and it definitely had one of the highest budgets.
 Every detail was meticulously crafted, every fight scene tense and every victory a heroic triumph.
 Each character had a role to play and Arya’s sudden appearance at the end of the episode took us all by surprise.
 Prior to that moment, it really felt like they were going to lose and that the Night King would be marching down to King’s Landing next episode to destroy Cersei.

 Planting an epic battle like that in the middle of the final season is a brave move.
 It leaves the audience wondering where the hell things are going to go from there.
 It’s an opportunity for the writers to do anything with any of the characters and to shatter all our expectations.
 So naturally, fans were devastated that the last three episodes felt more rushed than the show deserved.